How to get Medicare and Health Insurance to Help Pay for Eyelid Surgery

 What is Eyelid Surgery?

-Eyelid surgery, also known as Blepharoplasty, is a surgical procedure designed to remove excess skin and fat from the dropping eyelids.
-The surgery can be performed on upper, lower eyelids or both.
-With age, the skin stretches and the supporting muscles lose their efficiency, causing the eyelids to droop.
-Excessive skin sagging can hinder the vision and simple functioning of opening/closing eyes.
-For more information visit the eyelid surgery page
+Eyelid surgery, also known as blepharoplasty, is a surgical procedure designed to remove excess skin and fat from the eyelids.
+The surgery can be performed on the upper, lower eyelids, or both.

 You’ll need a Medical Referral with Documented Concerns